brysonbw/vscode-svelte-component-snippets/README.md

 ## Features

-Theses are simple Svelte component snippets :).
+These are simple Svelte component snippets :).
 I've also added html comment (and multiline) snippets.
 I recommend to pair and install this svelte snippet extension (Svelte Component Snippets) with [Svelte 3 Snippets](https://marketplace.visualstudio.com/items?itemName=fivethree.vscode-svelte-snippets).

 ## Snippets